candicelizabeth/RailsModelsandRestfulRouting/README.md

+## Rails CRUD
+June 28th Tasks:
+Create a form for making new shoes and the corresponding new/create actions Demonstrate creating the same form with form_tag, form_for, and form_with Create the edit/update actions for editing a shoe
+Add a button to delete a shoe

 ## Rails Models & RESTful Routing
+June 24th Tasks:
 Make a Migration for a Shoe model
 attributes: name, color, price, condition
 Make a model file